-The truth is, there is no right or wrong way to respond to harassment, because it isn’t your fault.
-Your response is a matter of personal choice.
+The truth is, there is no right or wrong way to respond to street harassment, because it isn’t your fault.
+How you respond is your decision.

 Before we launched Hollaback!, we tried every strategy in the book to confront street harassers directly – we yelled at them, scolded them, educated them – but it never seemed to work.
 We eventually decided that our attempts to be “one-woman street harassment education machines” weren’t hitting this issue at its root.
 To end street harassment, we had to change the culture that made it acceptable to begin with.
 Cultural shifts start with people coming forward to boldly share their stories, and story by story we’ve been building the case since 2005 for why street harassment – and harassment in all public spaces – matters.